SORTIE - Sensor systems for localization of buried persons in collapsed buildings - structural analysis of the debris field

 The main result of the sub-project "Structural analysis of the debris field" is the provision of data on the structural behavior of the debris field in real time, which is relevant for the rescue of buried victims and for the protection of rescue forces.

-Funding body: BMBF
+Funding by: BMBF